Agent-Artificial/Sylliba-Subnet/README.md

 **MINIMUM HARDWARE REQUIREMENTS:**

 Miner: 4 CPU Cores, 16GB RAM, 10GB Disk Space and at least an 8GB GPU
-Validator: 4 CPU Cores, 16GB RAM, 20GB Disk Space and at least an 10GB GPU
+Validator: 4 CPU Cores, 16GB RAM, 20GB Disk Space and at least a 24GB GPU (better to have multiple GPUs and the requirement will grow)

 ## Option 1: Local Python Install